leticiamarinho532/buzzvel-tech-challenge/README.md

 https://documenter.getpostman.com/view/8202053/2s9Xy5Kpzc
 ## **2. Testing Online (with leticiamarinho.online link) infos**
 - Remember to use the ``/api`` before the ``/tasks`` and authentication routes.
+-  To test online on postman, use https in the route to work correctly.
+Ex: https://leticiamarinho.online/api/login/
 - **The authentication info for login in is:**
     email : test@example.com
     password: password